Explore

 It’s Not Getting Better (Man!!)

-Posted : 8 years, 6 months ago on 22 September 2015 06:13 (A review of Don't Believe the Truth)
+Posted : 9 years, 1 month ago on 22 September 2015 06:13 (A review of Don't Believe the Truth)

 I find Don’t Believe The Truth to be on par with Heathen Chemistry, half is great and the other half is filler.
 The album does benefit from a fresh sound with the band’s then-new drummer Zak Starkey which is easily apparent but it’s not enough to save the album from being hampered with filler songs.
 Turn Up The Sun is the weakest opener on an Oasis album but is still very good.
 However, the Dylan-esque Mucky Fingers offers a great change of pace among Oasis songs.
-Oasis aren’t the first band I think of when it comes to experimentation but songs like this do show they had their experimental moments.
+Oasis isn’t the first band I think of when it comes to experimentation but songs like this do show they had their experimental moments.
 Lyla and The Importance Of Being Idle are deservedly classic Oasis and can rank among the band’s best work but my favourite song on the album is Let There Be Love.
-A song with what at first appear to be very simple lyrics is possibly the most socially consciousness song the band ever created.
+A song with what at first appears to be very simple lyrics is possibly the most socially consciousness song the band ever created.

 Love Like A Bomb and The Meaning of Soul feel like incomplete songs to me, a shame since it feels like they are the basis for great songs.
-Guess God Thinks I’m Abel, Part Of The Queue and A Bell Will Ring fall into the annals of mediocrity that I have listen to them again to even remind myself what they sound like.
+Guess God Thinks I’m Abel, Part Of The Queue and A Bell Will Ring fall into the annals of mediocrity that I have to listen to them again to even remind myself what they sound like.
 So yes, another patchy album but the songs which succeed are excellent.

 Don’t Believe The Truth Era B-Sides and Rarities

 As with the Heathen Chemistry B-sides, I was hoping the B-sides for the Don’t Believe the Truth would partially make up for the patchy album; unfortunately, this is not the case.
-These b-sides are some of most boring songs in the Oasis catalog and when listening to all of them at once they feel like the same song over and over.
-The only song which thought was slightly good is Sittin’ Here In Silence (On My Own) but only just.
+These b-sides are some of the most boring songs in the Oasis catalog and when listening to all of them at once they feel like the same song over and over.
+The only song that I thought was slightly good is Sittin’ Here In Silence (On My Own) but only just.
 Although at the time this album was hailed as Oasis return to form, taking into account both the album and the b-sides I feel this period was the band at its most uninspired.

 0 comments, Reply to this entry